cabforum/netsec/docs/NSR.md

    1. accounts on CA Infrastructure; and
    2. access to CA Infrastructure.

-Authentication based on the possession of a cryptographic key can be used as part of Multi-factor Authentication only if that key is stored in a key storage device certified as:
+Authentication based on the possession of a cryptographic key can be used as part of Multi-factor Authentication only if that key is stored in a key storage device that is designed to prevent extraction.

-* meeting at least FIPS 140-2 or 140-3, level 2 overall or level 3 physical; or
-* achieved FIDO2 certification at level 2 or higher; or
-* validated against a Common Criteria Protection Profile for Digital Signatures at EAL 4 augmented with AVA_VAN >=5 and ALC_FLR >= 2.

 ##### 2.2.4